Despite public support, no marijuana decriminalization in 2018

 Decriminalization advocates disappointed

 While many marijuana advocates are pleased to see expungement become more widely available for some marijuana offenses, they were largely disappointed with the limited scope of the bill.
 For one, the bill essentially codifies into law what has become widespread practice for a while now.
-Currently, for most first-time marijuana offences offenders can already avoid jail time by completing a probationary program.
+Currently, for most first-time marijuana offenses, offenders can already avoid jail time by completing a probationary program.
 Once that program is completed, they then have the option of asking a judge to dismiss the charges.

 Even more frustrating, however, is the fact that large majorities of Virginians support relaxing the state’s marijuana laws.
-According to the Richmond Times-Dispatch, one 2016 poll found that 8 out of 10 Virginians supported replacing marijuana misdemeanor laws with a $100 civil penalty while nearly two thirds supported full legalization of recreational marijuana.
+According to the Richmond Times-Dispatch, one 2016 poll found that 8 out of 10 Virginians supported replacing marijuana misdemeanor laws with a $100 civil penalty while nearly two-thirds supported full legalization of recreational marijuana.

 Help with criminal charges

 A criminal charge, whether it is for a misdemeanor or a felony, needs to be taken seriously.
-Even if a conviction results in no jail time, simply having a criminal record could impose seriousle obstacles later on in life and make it hard to get a job, find a place to live, apply for college, or get a loan from a bank.
+Even if a conviction results in no jail time, simply having a criminal record could impose serious obstacles later on in life and make it hard to get a job, find a place to live, apply for college, or get a loan from a bank.
 That’s why anybody accused of a criminal offense needs to talk to a defense attorney immediately.
 An experienced attorney can help clients defend their rights and, hopefully, find ways to mitigate the full impact of a charge or conviction.